mjeanmar/mdi-basic-training/_docs/code-colloboration/git-basics.md

 > Understanding Git at a deep level is a large task.
 > For now, just get your feet wet.
-> We'll give you concrete tasks to work on soon!

-## Install Git (and Git Bash) Locally
+### Install Git (and Git Bash) locally

 Generally speaking, you are encouraged to write code on your local computer (e.g., desktop or laptop) using VS Code.
-It isn't strictly necessary for you to install Git to do this as its functionality is built into VS Code.
-However, there are reasons you might find it useful to have Git installed, including that it provides the Git Bash command line utility on Windows.
+It isn't necessary for you to install Git to do this as its functionality is built into VS Code.
+However, there are reasons you might find it useful to have Git installed, including that it provides the Git Bash utility on Windows.

 You can install Git (and Git Bash) from here: